KrauseFx/krausefx.com/_posts/2022-08-18-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 - TikTok iOS uses a JavaScript function to get details about the element the user clicked on, like an image (`document.elementFromPoint`)

 <a href="https://krausefx.com/assets/posts/inappbrowser/app_js/tiktok.js" target="_blank">Here</a> is a list of all JavaScript commands I was able to detect.

+**Update:** TikTok's statement, as reported per [Forbes.com](https://www.forbes.com/sites/richardnieva/2022/08/18/tiktok-in-app-browser-research/):

+> **The company confirmed those features exist** in the code, but said TikTok is not using them.
+>
+> "Like other platforms, we use an in-app browser to provide an optimal user experience, but the Javascript code in question is used only for debugging, troubleshooting and performance monitoring of that experience — like checking how quickly a page loads or whether it crashes,” spokesperson Maureen Shanahan said in a statement.

+The above statement confirms my findings.
+TikTok injects code into third party websites through their in-app browsers that behaves like a keylogger.
+However claims it's not being used.

 ## Instagram does more than just inserting `pcm.js`